Windsor Locks station: Previous stations

+Planning

 The 2004 Recommended Action of the New Haven Hartford Springfield Commuter Rail Implementation Study included the construction of a new Windsor Locks station on the existing south-of-downtown site.
 A single high-level platform was to be constructed, with a pedestrian bridge leading to an added parking area on the west side of South Main Street.
 A second platform serving a restored second track would have been added later.

 However, local preference was to move the station stop back to the original downtown site.
 Spurred by a 2000 arson that damaged the structure, the Windsor Locks Preservation Association (WLPA) was formed in 2004 to support repair and reuse of the building.
 By 2007, the WLPA and the town had secured $274,000 of the estimated $700,000 to purchase and repair the station, and serious consideration was being given to moving the Amtrak stop there as well.
 However, after years of unsuccessful negotiations about the sale and future use, the WLPA disbanded in 2011.
 The town took over negotiations and purchased the station from Amtrak in December 2014.
 In 2015, the town began planning renovations of the station building for future use as a "shared workspace".

 Hartford Line plans from 2012 included two possible station sites: one at the existing station with an enlargement of the current parking lot, and one at the former location with a new parking lot.
 Either location would have 500 ft-long high level platforms serving the current track plus a restored second track, with a pedestrian bridge connecting the two platforms.
 Funding for the new station and second track were not included in initial Hartford Line funding.
 Service, which started on June 16, 2018, uses the existing station.
 In February 2017, the state announced an additional $50 million in funds, including money to complete design of the relocated Windsor Locks station.
-Design work will be completed by 2020.
+Design work was to be completed by 2020.